pirminj/ls50w2_client/README.md

 > For now, this package is just an experiment and under heavy development.
 Feel free to discuss and contribute!

-> Heavily inspired by [pykefcontrol](https://github.com/rodupont/pykefcontrol), since there's now official API from KEF (yet ✌)
+> Heavily inspired by [pykefcontrol](https://github.com/rodupont/pykefcontrol) and this post in the [Roon community forum](https://community.roonlabs.com/t/ls50-wireless-ii-home-automation/154388/11?u=pirminj), since there's now official API from KEF (yet ✌)

 ## Usage